krwenholz/add-to-project/README.md

     name: Add issue to project
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/add-to-project@<commitSHA>
+      - uses: krwenholz/add-to-project@<commitSHA>
         with:
           project-url: https://github.com/orgs/<orgName>/projects/<projectNumber>
-          github-token: ${{ secrets.ADD_TO_PROJECT_PAT }}
+          ...
 ```

-## Creating a PAT and adding it to your repository

-- create a new [personal access
-  token](https://github.com/settings/tokens/new) with `repo`, `write:org` and
-  `read:org` scopes
-  _See [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more information_

-- add the newly created PAT as a repository secret, this secret will be referenced by the [github-token input](#github-token)
-  _See [Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for more information_
+## Auth

+Create a GitHub app and install it in your organization.
+You'll need to grant permissions to read issues and PRs and write to projects.
+Then, generate a private key from the app settings page and save this as a secret accessible to your actions.
+Also add a secret, or hard code, the app id (available on the app's main page) and the installation id (available in the URL on the installation page).

 ## Development